tongarclub/jongque/tasks/tasks-prd-online-queue-booking-system.md

 - Setup Redis cache testing with performance benchmarks

 **PWA (Progressive Web App) Configuration:**
-- Installed and configured next-pwa plugin for service worker generation
+- ✅ Installed and configured next-pwa plugin for service worker generation
-- Created comprehensive PWA manifest.json with Thai language support
+- ✅ Created comprehensive PWA manifest.json with Thai language support
-- Generated app icons in multiple sizes (72x72 to 512x512) with SVG placeholders
+- ✅ Generated app icons in multiple sizes (72x72 to 512x512) with SVG placeholders
-- Setup advanced caching strategies for fonts, images, static assets, and API data
+- ✅ Setup advanced caching strategies for fonts, images, static assets, and API data
-- Added PWA meta tags and viewport configuration for mobile app behavior
+- ✅ Added PWA meta tags and viewport configuration for mobile app behavior
-- Created PWA testing page with installation detection and offline functionality
+- ✅ Created PWA testing page with installation detection and offline functionality
-- Configured app shortcuts for quick access to key features (จองคิว, คิวของฉัน, แดชบอร์ด)
+- ✅ Configured app shortcuts for quick access to key features (จองคิว, คิวของฉัน, แดชบอร์ด)
+- ✅ **NEW:** Added PWA Install Button component with smart installation detection
+- ✅ **NEW:** Integrated PWA Install Button into homepage with beautiful gradient design
+- ✅ **NEW:** Fixed Service Worker registration issues (enabled in development mode)
+- ✅ **NEW:** Added PWAServiceWorker component with automatic registration and debug logging
+- ✅ **NEW:** Created SVG screenshots for PWA manifest (mobile and desktop views)
+- ✅ **NEW:** Updated homepage to showcase PWA features and benefits

 **Authentication System:**
 - Fully functional user registration and login system